-The American Cancer Society predicts 1 out of 2 men, and 1 out of 3 women are likely to have cancer some day.
-Here are 5 ways to reduce your risk for this common disease.
+The American Cancer Society predicts one out of two men, and one out of three women are likely to have cancer some day.
+Here are five ways to reduce your risk for this common disease:

 - Screenings and routine exams can help detect many cancers while they are still small.
 Cancer of the breast, cervix, prostate, colon and skin have proven screening methods that increase chances of survival.

 - The leading cancer among women is breast cancer.
 Women survive 95% of the time when it is found early.